TobikoData/sqlmesh/docs/integrations/engines.md

 pip install apache-airflow-providers-apache-spark
 ```

 The operator requires an [Airflow connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) to determine the target cluster, queue, and deploy mode in which the Spark Job should be submitted.
-Please see [Apache Spark connection](https://airflow.apache.org/docs/apache-airflow-providers-apache-spark/stable/connections/spark.html) for more details.
+Refer to [Apache Spark connection](https://airflow.apache.org/docs/apache-airflow-providers-apache-spark/stable/connections/spark.html) for more details.

 By default, the connection ID is set to `spark_default`, but it can be overridden using the `engine_operator_args` parameter to the `SQLMeshAirflow` instance as in the example below:
 ```python linenums="1"